DISTRHO/Ildaeil/README.md

 DISTRHO Ildaeil is mini-plugin host working as a plugin, allowing one-to-one plugin format reusage.
 Load a VST2 plugin inside a LV2 host, or an LV2 plugin on a VST3 host, etc.

-THIS IS CURRENTLY A WORK IN PROGRESS RESEARCH PROJECT.

-It is not known yet how well this can work, mostly testing waters here.
-Currently the plugin will link against an internal [Carla](https://github.com/falkTX/Carla) for the plugin host part, embeding UIs if possible.
-Audio, MIDI, Latency and Time information and State save/loading works, but there are no parameters right now.
-Also, only LV2 hosting is enabled at the moment.

-Ildaeil basically works as a mini-wrapper around Carla, leveraging it for all its host support.

 The name comes from the korean 일대일, which means "one to one".

+THIS IS CURRENTLY A WORK IN PROGRESS.

+## Details

+Ildaeil basically works as a mini-wrapper around [Carla](https://github.com/falkTX/Carla), leveraging it for all its host support.
+Everything should be working except plugin parameters (none are exposed to the host).
+Also, **only LV2 hosting is enabled at the moment**.

+When open, Ildaeil will show a list of LV2 plugins to pick from.
+Simply select one from the table and press "Load plugin".

+If the plugin provides an embedable UI, Ildaeil show will that by default, otherwise it shows a generic parameter list.
+Toggling between generic vs custom/embed view is possible.
+In the case of a plugin providing a custom UI that is not embedable, Ildaeil will show the generic view by default.
+You can press "Show Custom GUI" to open the plugin UI in an external window.

 ![screenshot](Screenshot.png "Ildaeil")